 - Superior fraud protection

 - May forgo cash price discount on fuel

 Best Fuel Credit Cards for Truck Drivers

 Because fuel is a typical expense for truckers, we’re focusing here on business credit cards that offer solid rewards for gas purchases.
-Here are three of the best credit cards for truck drivers:
+Here are two of the best credit cards for truck drivers:

 Your gas station purchases can earn you significant points that you can use for future hotel stays or other perks.
 Earn.

-- Voyager fleet cards are accepted at 320,000 U.S. gas stations and truck stops.
+Voyager Fleet Fuel Cards are accepted at 320,000 U.S. gas stations and truck stops.
 There are no transaction fees though there is a $3 charge per billing period.